mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-payment-methods-wallet-credits.en.md

 > The steps are performed on the backend or frontend.
 The **Client-Side** and **Server-Side** pills located immediately next to the title help you to identify which step is performed in which instance. <br/></br>
 > <br/></br>
-> And, to help, we've prepared a complete [code example](/developers/en/docs/checkout-bricks/payment-brick/code-example/wallet) of the Payment Brick configuration with Mercado Pago Wallet that you can use as a template.
+> And, to help, we've prepared a complete [code example](/developers/en/docs/checkout-bricks/payment-brick/code-example/wallet-credits) of the Payment Brick configuration with **Mercado Pago Wallet and Installments without card** that you can use as a template.

 > SERVER_SIDE
 >